Stuart Wilson (rower)

 Stuart Wilson (born 1954) is a retired British lightweight rower.
 He became world champion in the lightweight men's four at the 1979 World Rowing Championships.
 He moved to Australia in 1982 and competed for his adopted country at the 1984 World Rowing Championships.

 Family

 Stuart A Wilson is a brother of international rowers Ian Wilson and Andrew Wilson.

-After representing Great Britain, Stuart Wilson emigrated to Australia in 1982 to marry his partner, Australian lightweight rower Leisa Patterson.
+After representing Great Britain, Stuart Wilson emigrated to Australia in 1982 to marry his partner, Australian lightweight rower Leisa Paterson.
 She had represented her country in the women's coxed quad scull at the 1978 World Rowing Championships in Cambridge, New Zealand.
-They had a son, James Wilson, who is also an international rower for Australia.
+They had a son James Wilson, who is also an international rower for Australia.
 Leisa Wilson died in February 2017 after a long illness.

 Rowing career

 Representing Great Britain

 Ian and Stuart Wilson rowed with the lightweight men's four at the 1979 World Rowing Championships in Bled where they became world champions.
 The two brothers then competed in the lightweight men's double scull and came fourth at the 1980 World Rowing Championships in Hazewinkel.